courros/hnco/README.md

 - Herding evolutionary algorithm, herding with binary variables
 - Herding evolutionary algorithm, herding with spin variables
 - Boltzmann machine PBIL
+- Hierarchical Bayesian Optimization Algorithm
+- Linkage Tree Genetic Algorithm
+- Parameter-less Population Pyramid

-For population-based algorithms, bit vectors in the population can be evaluated in parallel as the library uses OpenMP.
+For population-based algorithms, bit vectors in a population (class `hnco::algorithm::Population`) can be evaluated in parallel as the library uses OpenMP.
 It should be noted that only sufficiently complex functions should lead to significant speed-up.

 ### Functions